smy329/flavor-fusion-client-react/task_description_follow_Up.md

 1. Make your website home page mobile & desktop responsive (tablet responsive is optional)

-1. Create a `blogs` page route where you will have to answer the following questions

-   1. Tell us the differences between uncontrolled and controlled components.

-   2. How to validate React props using PropTypes

-   3. Tell us the difference between nodejs and express js.

-   4. What is a custom hook, and why will you create a custom hook?

 1. Apply lazy load to the chef picture either on the banner of `Chef Recipes` or on the chef pictures of the six cards on the Homepage.

    > Hint: Google `React Awesome components`, go to the GitHub repo, find `react-lazy-load`, and try it.
 Alternatively, you can try any other package as well.